 Hisense U65QF:

 The Hisense U65QF competes with the TCL QM6K but offers more brightness.
-However, the Hisense really overbrightens HDR content, so it doesn't stay true to the content creator's intent.
+However, the Hisense really overbrightens content, so it doesn't stay true to the content creator's intent.
 The TCL offers a more well-rounded experience, with better overall black levels, superior accuracy, 1080p @ 288Hz, and lower input lag.

 See our review